justinkay/aldi/README.md

 ## Extras

-The [main](/justinkay/aldi/tree/main) branch contains all you need to run $ALDI$, and is a good starting point for most.
+The [main](/justinkay/aldi/tree/main) branch contains all you need to run ALDI, and is a good starting point for most.

 Additional code and configuration files to reproduce all experiments in [our paper]() can be found on the [extras](/justinkay/aldi/tree/extras) branch.